 After the candidate has successfully defended their project proposal, they must pass the required Social and Behavior Research Training from The Collaborative Institutional Training Initiative (CITI Program) and receive approval from Wheaton College's Institution Review Board to begin research on human subjects.
+Students must complete all related modules of CITI Training and receive a Certificate of Completion prior to submitting any IRB Requests.
 More information regarding the process for human subjects research approval can be found on Wheaton's IRB site.
 A sample template of the Informed Consent Form can be found in the appendix.